 The biggest issue most people have with it is the terrible protagonist.
 He’s 26 years old and he still acts like a 10 year old crybaby.
-Call it arrested development all you like that is excused by the harsh life he had, or that such people exist in real life therefore it’s realistic (Chibi), and it’s still not going to make him a protagonist most people can get behind.
+Call it arrested development all you like, excused by the harsh life he had, or that such people exist in real life therefore it’s realistic (Chibi).
+It’s still not going to make him a protagonist most people can get behind.

 2) No development

 Although there are lots of...
 See full review

 Some time ago, when an anime called Gridman came out every sellout was hyping it as something worth checking out.
 Long pretentious essay videos were made about directing, cinematography, thriller-like atmosphere, and a very deep message at the finale.
 By the end of the season very few gave a damn, because the show was more preoccupied with zooming the camera on the girls’ thighs than telling a decent plot.
 Fast forward to Dynazenon, the second season, where nobody was hyping it.
 It lost most of its potential audience during the first season, and seeing how the pretentious sellouts couldn’t milk...
 See full review

 I watched all 4 Rebuild movies and this is what I think of them.
 I am not going to over what I wrote about the series, so check out that one if you haven’t, since it’s more of a comparison than a standalone analysis.

 So, the Rebuild movies are the remake of Neon Genesis, and are essentially how Hideaki Anno reevaluated his magnum opus 20 years later, when he was no longer that depressed and had left the shitfest that Gainax became by turning into another modern studio.
 As such it’s not going to be the arthouse piece it used to be nor a landmark in anime, since it’s a...
 See full review